ZCHAnalytics/terraform-associate-prep/README.md

 </p>
 <hr>

-# 🔗 Content - the project documentation is in progress...

 ## Sample Configuration for Azure with Windows PowerShell CLI

 - setting up and testing the environment with NGINX server deployment